-- 1. WCPFC21 agrees to include an amount of USD 300,000 annually in the budget, for the Special Requirements Fund (SRF) commencing in 2025, with equal shares to be provided by all developed Members annually. - 2.
-WCPFC21 agrees to amend the WCPFC Financial Regulation 7 on Special Requirements Fund, accordingly (see Annex 1).
+- 1. WCPFC21 agrees to include an amount of USD 300,000 annually in the budget, for the Special Requirements Fund (SRF) commencing in 2025, with equal shares to be provided by all developed Members annually.
+This is moved below. - 2.
+WCPFC21 agrees to amend the WCPFC Financial Regulation 7 on Special Requirements Fund, accordingly (see Annex 1). - Pursuant to the amended Regulation 7.1b in Annex 1, unless otherwise decided by the Commission, WCPFC21 agrees to include a minimum an amount of USD 300,000 annually in the budget, for the Special Requirements Fund (SRF) commencing in 2025, with equal shares to be provided by all developed Members annually.